 As a general rule, if a person dies before filing a disability application for SSI, another person cannot file an SSI claim on the deceased’s behalf.
 However, if the deceased person had contacted the SSA about filing a claim before he or she died, a beneficiary has up to 60 days after the deceased person made the inquiry (called the "protective filing date") to start an SSI disability claim.

 If a deceased person had already filed an SSI claim but the Social Security Administration (SSA) had not made a decision at the time of the applicant's death, the deceased’s spouse can pursue the claim.
-For more information on who can pursue an open SSI claim, see our article on the details of disability claims after death.

 If there is an open SSDI or SSI disability claim (that is, if the deceased person started a claim before he or she died), in some cases the SSA will notify the beneficiaries that there is an open claim they may be entitled to.
 For instance, if a spouse or child is listed on the disability application, the SSA will most likely notify them that there is an open disability claim.

 But if it is not very clear who the beneficiaries are from the disability application itself, the SSA will not spend a lot of time trying to figure out who the beneficiaries are.
-For more information on when the SSA will try to contact beneficiaries, see our article on the details of disability claims after death.

 As discussed above, a family member of a person who was eligible for SSDI but did not apply before death can file a new disability claim on behalf of the deceased person for back payments of disability benefits.
 Here are some guidelines about when disability benefits will be paid.